Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Computational study

-\paragraph{Comparison of STSP-TWPD, STSP-PD and STSP-TW} The main objective of this set of experiments is to understand the role of the different constraints that define the STSP-TWPD problem.
+The main objective of this set of experiments is to understand the role of the different constraints that define the STSP-TWPD problem.
 Since we propose STSP-TWPD as the most realistic variant, we compare it against its simplified versions (STSP-PD and STSP-TW) in order to assess how the solution changes when either time windows or pickup-and-delivery constraints are removed.
 We compare the performance of the three models, STSP-TWPD, STSP-PD and STSP-TW, by analyzing the routes generated for different instances.
-For this purpose, we consider instances with $V = 7$, $V = 8$, $V = 9$, and $V = 10$, which represent the largest and most informative instances available in our dataset.
-For each instance and each model, we visualize the optimal routes and analyze their characteristics.
+To this end, we consider instances up to $|V| = 10$, focusing on class A2, which is widely used as a benchmark in the literature.
+We visualize the optimal routes and analyze their characteristics.
 This visual inspection allows us to understand how time windows and pickup-delivery constraints influence the route structure.
 Moreover, we provide a quantitative comparison by plotting the objective function values for all models across the different instances.
-This plot highlights how the models perform relative to each other as the number of nodes increases.
-The figures below show the routes generated by each model for each instance size.
+This comparison highlights how performance evolves as the number of nodes increases.

+The figures \ref{app:classicfigure} (Figures~\ref{fig:route_comparison_V7}--\ref{fig:route_comparison_V10}) show the routes generated by each model for each instance size.
 Each subfigure corresponds to a specific model and instance size, and all are followed by a joint discussion comparing the structural differences among the models.